 I think more sub titles to break up the text and make the information easier to scan would be an improvement.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
+Will you please give feedback on my Hub Beauty and women are two things that always come together (must be signed in to view).
+What can I do to...

-Will you please give feedback on my Hub The 8-Iron Enigma (must be signed in to view).
+Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
+Will you please give feedback on my Hub What if there was no internet for a day? (must be signed in to view).
 What can I do to improve?
 Thanks!

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub What is the purpose of today's Technology in life? (must be signed in to view).
-What can I do to...

-Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub Why are we not living in Heaven? (must be signed in to view).
+Will you please give feedback on my Hub 5 reasons why you should go for Isha Yoga (must be signed in to view).
 What can I do to improve?
 Thanks!